offline-ready-web/collob-draw/readme.md

  - [FontAwesome](http://fontawesome.io/) - icons

+ - [RxJS](http://reactivex.io/) - An API for asynchronous programming
+with observable streams

 ## Development

 The client side code needs to be ```browserified``` before running, to do that run